Docs / Getting Started

 Read the Email via SDK

-List emails in your inbox — the SDK returns the subject, sender, and a preview of the body.
+List emails in your inbox using its UUID — the SDK returns the subject, sender, and a preview of the body.

 import { MailForkClient } from '@mailfork/sdk';